jinghuazhao/Caprion/README.md

 The groupings based on unfiltered and DR-filtered proteins can be made on three phases altogether and instead of a classification indicator the first three PCs are used.

 The PLINK2 has been used in the pilot studies, but now fastGWA using double transformations of the phenotypic data similar to SCALLOP-Seq analysis.
-Amazingly, assignment of the original value proves critcal for contrast with the raw data.
+Amazingly, a standard assignment statement inside `sapply()` would produce `.pheno`/`.mpheno` containing the raw data.

 The file also includes experiments on normalisation.